 Reflecting and Thinking

-After reading about six symbolic personages (chap.
-12-13) followed by an chapter that was similar to the previous interludes (Chapter 14), we come to the introduction of the seven final plagues of God's wrath and judgment.
-Keeping the pattern (6 + interlude + 1) in mind, and considering the possibility of a parallel or chiastic structure, the question arises, "What is the seventh symbol?"
+After reading about six symbolic personages (Chapters 12-13), followed by an chapter that was similar to the previous interludes (Chapter 14), we come to the introduction of the seven plagues of God's wrath and judgment.
+Keeping the pattern in mind (6 + interlude + 1), and considering the possibility of a parallel or chiastic structure, the question arises, "What is the seventh item in this series?"
 Various possibilities exist.
 It may be that the "wrath of God" is personified, or it may be that God himself is the seventh personage.
-Another possibility is that the seventh personage in the series is Babylon (Rome), introduced in the interlude of Chapter 14 and now the obvious recipient of God's judgment in future chapters.
+Another possibility is that the seventh personage in the series is Babylon (Rome), introduced in the interlude of Chapter 14 and now the obvious recipient of God's judgment (described in Chapters 17-18).